SRB measures for Anosov actions: Anosov actions, dynamical foliations and invariant measures

-It turns out that for $t>0$, $\varphi^{A_0}_t$ is an example of a partially hyperbolic diffeomorphism, specifically, it is \emph{partially hyperbolic in the narrow sense} with respect to the splitting \eqref{eq:invariant-splitting}.
-Partially hyperbolic diffeomorphisms are the subject of many texts, and we will refer to Pesin's book \cite{Pes04}.
-In particular Section 2.2 therein contains all the relevant definitions.
+It turns out that for $t>0$, $\varphi^{A_0}_t$ is an example of a partially hyperbolic diffeomorphism.
+More precisely in the terms of Pesin \cite[\S 2.2]{Pes04}, it is \emph{partially hyperbolic in the narrow sense} with respect to the splitting \eqref{eq:invariant-splitting}.
+We can thus apply some classical results on such dynamics.